faithvoid/script.cortanachat/README.md

 - No backend servers means never (and always) out of date!
 As long as you've got an IPv4 address, you've got a chat client for your Xbox!
 - Don't know your external IP?
 Go into Settings and click "Show IP Address"!
 - UI is designed to be close to the Xbox 360's for ease of use!
-- Built using IRC philosophy &
+- Built using IRC philosophy & Xbox 360 design language.

 ## Installation:
 - Grab current release file.